 I have now bought all the colours and have made them last quite well by only giving the children a bit to play with in the bath and also to mix the colours with.
 They have enjoyed doing my research with me.
 They especially liked mixing the colours and giving their opinion on the smells both individually and mixing them.
 It has made bath time FUN and we have enjoyed experimenting over the last few months when they have come over.
 We have had a lot of FUN both in and out of the bath with these products and it was nice to have something a bit different for them to enjoy in the bath and it makes them smell nice and clean too.

-We have 855 guests and no members online
+We have 1449 guests and one member online